Liverpool Corporation Waterworks: Vyrnwy scheme

 The valley of the River Vyrnwy had been proposed as a source of water for London in 1865, but in 1877 a civil engineer from Wigan called Hugh Williams suggested that it could provide a gravity supply for Liverpool.
 He expected to be involved in its development, but instead the Water Committee asked their Borough Engineer, G. F. Deacon, to produce a report, which he did on 18 December 1877.
 Manchester were not keen on the joint Ullswater scheme, and this was dropped in June 1879.
-With only one scheme left, parliamentary approval was sought and obtained for the Vyrnwy Reservoir and aqueduct on 6 August 1880.
+With only one scheme left, parliamentary approval was sought and obtained in the Liverpool Corporation Waterworks Act 1880 (43 & 44 Vict. c. cxliii) for the Vyrnwy Reservoir and aqueduct on 6 August 1880.
 Deacon then carried out a thorough survey, including trial borings and shafts to ensure that the dam site was suitable, and on 2 March 1881 Hawksley was appointed as Chief Engineer, to be assisted by Deacon.
 The work included the construction of a dam and 68 mi of aqueduct to convey the water to Liverpool.

 Hawksley was an experienced engineer in his early seventies, whereas Deacon had no experience of such large projects.
 The two worked together on promoting the bill through Parliament, and both signed some of the early drawings for the dam, but Hawksley was not prepared to allow the cooperation to continue.
 In February 1885 both were asked for estimates of the cost to complete the project, and provided quite different answers.
 The bill had stated it would cost £1,250,000.
 Deacon estimated the actual cost at £1,773,508, while Hawksley quoted £2,183,750.
 When a member of the Water Committee stated that they had been betrayed by the engineers, Hawksley resigned, but was persuaded to return.
 However, in May 1885, Hawksley learned that Deacon had been officially appointed as joint engineer in March 1881, and resigned again.
-There was a dispute about the amount of money still owing to Hawksley, which was settled by arbitration, with the judgment in favour of Hawksley, with the Corporation having to pay him an extra £14,123.
+There was a dispute about the amount of money still owing to Hawksley, which was settled by arbitration, with the judgment in favour of Hawksley, with the corporation having to pay him an extra £14,123.
 Deacon was replaced as City Engineer, and devoted himself to the Vyrnwy project, with the water supply coming on line in 1892, and the second phase of the project completed in 1910.